 Both Alzheimer’s and Parkinson’s patients have an abnormal accumulation of misfolded, toxic proteins, resulting in impaired brain functionality and the death of nerve cells.
 This is where DUBs comes in.
 They regulate the degradation of these proteins to maintain their health and stability.

 By modulating specific DUBs within the brain, Mission Therapeutics is aiming to find potential treatments which will enable the degradation of these toxic proteins and prevent their accumulation.

 Healx uses AI to help biotech companies find treatments for rare diseases

-Healx is a promising startup focused on accelerating treatments for rare diseases and artificial intelligence is at the centre of their operations.
+Healx is a promising startup focused on accelerating treatments for rare diseases and artificial intelligence is at the center of their operations.
 Their AI platform HealNet enables scientists to increase production in disease drug discovery while simultaneously reducing time, cost and risk.

 The company isn’t directly focused on creating new drugs to cure these conditions.
 Instead, they use AI technology to examine existing drugs and repurpose them for curing rare diseases.

 HealNet uses machine learning techniques to access data from a range of sources, including scientific literature, patents, clinical trials, disease symptoms, drug targets, multiomics data and chemical structures.

 Drug adherence is huge for pharma.
 In simple terms, to prove the success rate of a drug, a pharma company uses voluntary participants in clinical studies.
 If these patients don’t follow the trial rules, they are either removed from the trial or they poison the drug results.
 As a result, having amazing drug adherence is crucial to any pharma company out there.

 Another critical component for a successful drug trial is that participants take the necessary dosage of a particular drug at all times.
 For example, it’s been reported that machine learning algorithms can cut incorrect drug dosage intake by as much as 50% for glioblastoma patients.